robertsorochan-web/complete/README.md

 ### 2. Deploy Backend to Render

+**Option A: Using Render Blueprint (Recommended)**
+1. Push this repo to GitHub
+2. Go to [render.com](https://render.com) > Blueprints > New Blueprint Instance
+3. Connect your GitHub repository
+4. Render will auto-detect the `backend/render.yaml` configuration
+5. Add the required environment variables when prompted

+**Option B: Manual Setup**
 1. Push this repo to GitHub
 2. Go to [render.com](https://render.com) and create a new Web Service
 3. Connect your GitHub repository